YunoHost-Apps/flohmarkt_ynh/doc/DEVELOPMENT.md

-## flohmarkt lives on codeberg
+## Flohmarkt lives on codeberg

-The flohmarkt team decided to use https://codeberg.org/ as its home.
-As we embrace the yunohost integration of **flohmarkt** we want to keep its development close to the core team in a repository under its organisation on Codeberg.
+The Flohmarkt team decided to use https://codeberg.org/ as its home.
+As we embrace YunoHost integration of **Flohmarkt** we want to keep its development close to the core team in a repository under its organisation on Codeberg.

 We acknowledge that this is unusual for an yunohost app and are aware that this decision might lead to problems and additional organizational effort.

-But as much as we value yunohost and are willing to accept its decision to live on github we kindly ask everybody to accept and support our decision to organize the flohmarkt project on a different service.
+But as much as we value YunoHost and are willing to accept its decision to live on github we kindly ask everybody to accept and support our decision to organize the flohmarkt project on a different service.

-We hope that in the end the proximity between home repository and repository for yunohost integretion will be benefitial.
-If not there'll always be the option to move the repo completely into the yunohost-apps organization on github.
+We hope that in the end the proximity between home repository and repository for YunoHost integretion will be benefitial.
+If not there'll always be the option to move the repo completely into the yunohost-apps organization on GitHub.

 Your opinion is appreciated on this topic.

-## development workflow
+## Development workflow

 **subject to change and discussion - think of this as an RFC**

-### development on codeberg
+### Development on codeberg

 * clone the [repo](https://codeberg.org/flohmarkt/flohmarkt_ynh) on codeberg
 * create your working branch
 * once done with your changes / additions open a pull request to the main repo
 * your request will be reviewed, discussed and probably merged

-The codeberg repository is meant to be bleeding edge and we'll try to follow the HEAD of [flohmarkts](https://codeberg.org/flohmarkt/flohmarkt) repository closely.
+The Codeberg repository is meant to be bleeding edge and we'll try to follow the HEAD of [Flohmarkts](https://codeberg.org/flohmarkt/flohmarkt) repository closely.

 Once in a while we'll reach the point to tag a new `~ynhX` version for changes of the yunohost integration or we'll want to release a new version of flohmarkt or both.